A Physical Therapy Guide to Meniscus Tears

 - Sensation of catching or locking when moving the knee

-Some people even have meniscus tears without any symptoms at all, and are able to live their lives normally.
-This is particularly true of older individuals with chronic tears.
+Some people even have meniscus tears without any symptoms and can live their lives normally.
+This is particularly true of older individuals with chronic meniscal tears.
 In one study, asymptomatic people had their knees imaged.
-Among over age 70, more than 50% had meniscus tears or damage without any symptoms.5 In addition to older individuals, this may be the case for athletes.
-In one study of asymptomatic athletes, meniscus pathology was present in over 30% of those able compete or participate in their sport.6
+Among those over age 70, more than 50% had meniscus tears or damage without any symptoms.3 In addition to older individuals, this may be the case for athletes.
+In one study of asymptomatic athletes, meniscus pathology was present in over 30% of those able to compete or participate in their sport.4

-Just as you develop wrinkles on your skin with age, the same may occur on the inside of your body.
-The types of studies referenced above indicate that chronic meniscal "damage" may not be anything to cause alarm, as long as it's not causing you any difficulty.
+Just as you develop wrinkles on your skin with age, the same may occur inside your body.
+The types of peer-reviewed studies referenced above indicate that chronic meniscal "damage" may not be anything to cause alarm as long as it's not causing you any difficulty.

-A meniscus tear results from a sudden force or a succession of repeated forces, across the meniscus, beyond the strength of the tissue to withstand that force.
-This could occur with squatting, pivoting, or possibly with even a sudden misstep.
+A knee meniscus tear results from a sudden force or a succession of repeated forces across the meniscus.
+When the force is too much for the local tissues, a tear occurs.
+This could occur with squatting, pivoting, or even sudden misstep.

-People who participate in certain sports, such as football, soccer, basketball, and wrestling, are at a higher risk.3
+People participating in certain sports, such as football, soccer, basketball, and wrestling, are at a higher risk.5

-There is also a higher incidence among people who work in occupations that require repetitive activities such as squatting, lifting and carrying weights greater than 10-20kg.4
+There is also a higher incidence among people who work in occupations that require repetitive activities such as squatting, lifting, and carrying weights greater than 10-20kg.6

-Before any assessment, your physical therapist will have you describe the details of your injury, how it happened, and what symptoms you have been having since the injury.
+Before any assessment, your physical therapist will have you describe the details of your injury, how it happened, and what symptoms you have been having since sustaining the torn meniscus.
 Your physical therapist will then perform several tests and measures to determine whether a meniscus tear is likely:

 - Observing your walking and other movements.